Diesel Engine Compression Test Kit

 This procedure will provide a very accurate indication of current engine condition.
 If the recorded cylinder pressure value is lower than the expected value indicated by the manufacturer then pressure is escaping out of the combustion chamber.

-What are the Causes of Low Engine Compression?
+What Causes Low Engine Compression?

 WORN PISTON RINGS - A common cause of lost compression is the wearing of piston rings over time.
 Wearing of rings can prevent a secure seal forming between the ring and cylinder.
 Referred to as "Blow-By" the problem occurs when a fraction of the combusting air-fuel mixture, under high pressure, escapes past the pistons and travels along the cylinder walls to the crank case.
 This escaped combustion represents lost power as it should have been pressing down against the piston and generating engine power.
 It also causes an issue of oil contamination as the byproducts of combustion are entering the crank case and degenerating the engine oil.